Power Systems Planning and Markets (ELEC5212)

 UNIT OF STUDY

 Deregulation of the electricity industry has fundamentally changed the power systems operation paradigm.
 The focus has shifted from central planning of vertically integrated utilities to market driven operation.
-The increasing penetration of intermittent renewable energy sources has further increased the complexity.
-To equip the student with the necessary skills to address the challenges of modern power systems, the unit will cover the following topics: - Overview of the traditional electricity industry structure and operation: Economic dispatch and unit commitment; Power system reliability. - Drivers for the restructuring of the electricity industry. - Electricity market design: Market structures (spot, bilateral, hybrid) ; Energy market; Ancillary services market. - Electricity industry in Australia and the National Electricity Market - Power system expansion planning: Transmission planning; Generation planning; Power system adequacy assessment. - Distribution systems: Modern developments (distributed generation, demand management).
-The unit is a specialist Unit for MPE (Power) and ME (Electrical and Power).
+Traditional electric energy producers and consumers play new roles in a power market environment and their behaviors are affected by the economic incentives to a large extent.
+Nevertheless, electric energy is a special commodity and cannot be traded as the other common goods.
+So a power market design has many special considerations compared with a conventional commercial market design.
+Knowledge of the power market mechanisms has become a necessary part in fully understanding the whole power system operations.
+To equip students with necessary skills to address the challenges of modern power systems, the unit will cover the following topics: - Overview of the traditional electricity industry structure and operation: Economic dispatch, Power system operation states and respective reliability requirements - Drivers for the restructuring of the electricity industry - Electricity market design: Market structures (spot, bilateral, hybrid); Energy market; Ancillary services market; Key components in an electricity market - Electricity market participants and their roles in a market - Electricity economics: Power market from suppliers' view (Supply curve) and from demands' view (Demand curve); Market mechanism; Price and its elasticity; Cost and supply; Market power and monopoly - Cost of capital: Time value of money; Project evaluation methods from investments' point of view; Risk and return - Operation mechanisms of various designs of power markets - Power market practices around the world - Power system expansion planning: Fundamental knowledge of power system planning considerations, procedures and methods; Transmission planning; Generation planning; Power system adequacy assessment.
+ELEC5212 is a specialist Unit for MPE (Power) and ME (Electrical and Power).
 It is also available as a recommended elective for BE Electrical (Power).
+This unit focuses on the power market principles and practices.
+Based on the knowledge of the power market operation, the power system planning procedures and methods will also be discussed.

 Further unit of study information